 (2) Alternatively, a disclosure officer may make a copy of the releasable portions of the record available to the requester for inspection at a reasonable time and place.
 The procedure for such an inspection will not unreasonably disrupt the operations of the component.

 (b) Form of notice denying a request.
-A disclosure officer denying a request in whole or in part must notify the Start Printed Page 16744requester in writing.
+A disclosure officer denying a request in whole or in part must notify the requester in writing.
 The notice must be signed by the disclosure officer and will include:

 (1) The name and title or position of the disclosure officer.